RobinDev/DataTablesPHP/README.md

 **Compatible with the last version of DataTables (1.10.x).**

 ###Features
-* Generate html table (complexe header)
+* Generate html table (complex header)
 * Generate the Javascript related (Data can be set in the initial parameters or load via Ajax or Server-Sive)
 * Custom search column by column and complex search to optimize SQL queries
-* Analyze Servert-Side Request and Generate SQL queries
+* Analyze Server-Side Request and Generate SQL queries
-    * Can handle complexe query (join)
+    * Can handle complex query (join)
     * Can handle Optimize Query to search value (not only Like %, you can parameter to use =,<,>,<=,>=,BETWEEN...)
 * Using all this features in the same time permits to easily handle a dataTable with PHP